GloriaGio/vqa-stm32mp2/README.md

 python convert.py --model-dir MFBBaseline
 ```

-The .tflite file will be saved in the same folder as the original model.
+The .tflite model will be saved in the same folder as the original model.

 ---

 ## 5. Configuration and Advanced Options

-...
+... (ancora da fare, ignora)

 ---